nologic/blog/_posts/2016-03-22-automating-ui-testing.md

 end
 ```

 Now, because we are polling the screen for buttons every iteration we might end up in a situation where there are no buttons.
-However, it maybe because the user is seeing an alert box.
+However, it may be because the user is seeing an alert box.
 Such boxes are still within the App UI tree but do not really contain buttons.
 So, the `check_alert` function will look for labels that match expected text such as "Ok".
 It will click that text in the hopes of getting rid of the alert box.
 This doesn't always work and can definitely be made more accurate.
 However, it covers many use cases.

 Once there are no buttons left, we wait for a minute or so.
 This is done using the `waitTime` variable in the main loop.
 It is a count down variable, which along with the sleep at every loop iteration creates a wait interval.
-This is when the analyst gets a chance to assist the engine and go somewhere new or for the App to react and change it's interface.
+This is where the researcher gets a chance to assist the engine and go somewhere new or for the App to react and change it's interface.

 ## Demonstration
+What's a tool without a video demo.
+So, let's have a look at how it performs with a simple application.
+This one is mostly just a wrapper around a webview.
+The webview will perform most of the heavy lifting, but there are still some UI components for us to interact with.

 <center>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/Gtd9wOpFK8M" frameborder="0" allowfullscreen></iframe></center>

 A demo speaks a thousand words.
 The culmination of everything we've talked about above is shown in this video.
-We take an App by [HD Supplies](https://itunes.apple.com/us/app/hd-supply-facilities-maintenance/id585691352) and let CHAOTICMARCH have it's way with the App.
+We take an App by [HD Supplies](https://itunes.apple.com/us/app/hd-supply-facilities-maintenance/id585691352) and let CHAOTICMARCH have its way with the App.
 As you can see it detects many buttons and enters the text into the search box.
-We also demonstrate the capability of replaying preprogrammed touch events.
+Also, in this demo, I show the capability of replaying preprogrammed touch events.
 These events can be recorded using something like [AutoTouch](https://autotouch.net).
 If you use this tool to record touch events, then the output script will be directly compatible with CHAOTICMARCH.

-Of course, it would be nice if the scripts are smarter is recognizing the semantics of the clickable and text field components.
+Of course, it would be nice if the scripts are smarter in recognizing the semantics of the clickable and text field components.
 This is something we are still working on.
 Using LUA for this purpose makes things much simpler as we can focus on the logic rather than the mechanics.

 ## Conclusion
 We have introduced CHAOTICMARCH, a tool for automating blackbox testing of iOS Apps.
-It injects into a running application to query the UI and trigger events.
+The tool injects into a running application to query the UI and trigger events.
 The logic is driven by an automatically loaded LUA script.
-Once the UI is queries, the LUA script will decide which buttons to click and forms to fill in.
+Once the UI is queried, the LUA script will decide which buttons to click and forms to fill in.

-Using CHAOTICMATCH frees the researchers from having manually explore the application.
-Also, it lets us as a community to build up a knowledge base of scripts to handle edge cases and come up with innovative algorithms to perform testing.
+Using CHAOTICMATCH frees the researchers from having to manually explore the application.
+Also, it lets us, as a community, to build up a knowledge base of scripts to handle edge cases and come up with innovative algorithms to perform testing.
 In combination with other tools such as [MITM Proxy](https://mitmproxy.org/) and [Objc_trace](https://github.com/nologic/objc_trace) we can develop a decent coverage map of the App's activity.